 |---|---|---|---|---|

-Drill tip for this block: Airén–Trebbiano–Macabeo is the neutral-white triangle Study 1a already flagged in the top 25.
+Drill tip for this block: Airén–Trebbiano–Macabeo is the neutral-white triangle the ranked pair list already flagged in the top 25.
 Chardonnay’s neighborhood is not “only Sauvignon” — it also collides with those neutrals and with Pinot Gris.
 If your syllabus is noble-only, still open Airén once from this hub table.

 Deep dives: bright whites trio, Sémillon vs Sauvignon, Chenin vs Chardonnay, Pinot Gris vs Grigio, Chardonnay three faces.